needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 In this structure, content marked as `Cannot Change Post Release` ships with the application (or downloads soon after install), and resides in very few large bundles.
 Content marked as `Can Change Post Release` resides online, ideally in smaller bundles to minimize the amount of data needed for each update.
 One of the goals of the Addressable Assets System is to make this structure easy to work with and modify without having to change your scripts.

 However, the Addressable Assets System can also accommodate situations that require changes to the content marked as `Cannot Change Post Release`, when you don't want to publish a whole new application build.
+Modified assets and their dependencies (and dependents) will be duplicated in new bundles that will be used instead of the shipped content.
+This can result in a much smaller update than replacing the entire bundle or rebuilding the game.
+Once a build has been made, it is important to NOT change the state of a group from "Cannot Change Post Release" to "Can Change Post Release" or vice versa until an entirely new build is made.
+If the groups change after a full content build but before a content update, Addressables will not be able to generate the correct changes needed for the update.

 Note that in cases that do not allow remote updates (such as many of the current video-game consoles, or games without a server), you should make a complete and fresh build every time.